Project management statistics for 2023

 Given that gymnastic enterprises embrace change, it comes as a given that they need to be highly adaptable to thrive in these unprecedented times.

-- 53% of respondents from Government reported many or some changes
+- 53% of respondents from the government reported many or some changes — 8% below the global average.

 Statistics on project management during the pandemic